danamics/UMS2K/README.md

 UMS2K
 =====

-UltraMegaSort2000 -  Spike sorting and quality metrics for extracellular spike data
+UltraMegaSort2000 -  A MATLAB toolbox for spike sorting and quality metrics of extracellular spike data

 Please consult the PDF manual and demo_script.m for instructions on how to use this software.